-For several decades financial information has been available to truly understand a subjects financial position before commencing a collections procedure but far too often those Companies collecting the debt would just load the cases into a collections procedure without looking at any individual case to build a financial information profile for each case.
-That resulted in a scatter gun approach, lacking conversations held with the end customer in the recovery of the debt and relied upon the end debtor client in being honest to build a financial picture about collectability.
+For several decades financial information has been available to truly understand subjects’ financial position before commencing a collections procedure but far too often those Companies collecting the debt would just load the cases into a collections procedure without looking at any individual case to build a financial information profile for each case.
+That resulted in a scattergun approach, lacking conversations held with the end customer in the recovery of the debt and relied upon the end debtor client in being honest to build a financial picture about collectability.

 Claim your FREE e-book ⬇

-These situations are building debt into sections of the U.K. community who traditionally did not rely on debt to survive.
+These situations are building debt into sections of the U.K. community that traditionally did not rely on debt to survive.

 This now means there is a section of the population who have been placed into debt who may either be asset rich with housing and land assets but income poor as their business or employment income has dried up fast.
 This makes information provision key to recovery in this new environment, armed with this information an agent can help the debtor to understand their position and the options available to them to release funds from their assets as appropriate.

 “While low-paid workers have been far more affected by the economic crisis than high earners, this has translated into a more even squeeze on families of different income levels,” says Laura Gardiner, research director at the Resolution Foundation”